clare228/countdown/README.md

 - Event sorted according to days left till the event
 - Colour of cells in table view differ according to days left (green if event that is happening on the day, blue for upcoming events, grey for past events)
 - swipe delete events or delete on editing page with pop up window asking for delete confirmation
+- message for if table cell view is empty

 What I have learnt in this project: